 Frames, values and strategy

 Effectively framing and communicating a message is a delicate balancing act.
 While there is no exact formula and the details will differ depending on the situation, in general, the message must be rooted in policy goals aimed at structural, environmental changes.
-But communicating those goals using only landscapes and detailed policy language is almost sure to loose audiences.
+But communicating those goals using only landscapes and detailed policy language is almost sure to lose audiences.
 To connect with their audiences, advocates need to establish their shared values (e.g. community, justice) and link those values back to the issue at hand and the policy changes needed.
 The story should be framed as a landscape to highlight the systemic or structural nature of the issue but peppered with individual quotes and anecdotes to help readers connect to the story.

 Putting framing to work